DigitalGrainSize/SediNet/README.md

 9) fixed bug in categorical model training (expected ndarray, not list, for batch labels)
 10) fixed bug in categorical model plotting
 11) added LICENSE
-12) dynamically grow the memory used on the GPU
-13) new benchmarking section of the readme tabulating results with default settings
+12) new benchmarking section of the readme tabulating results with default settings
-14) now can take multiple batch sizes and build an ensemble model.
+13) now can take multiple batch sizes and build an ensemble model.
 This generally results in higher accuracy but more models = more model training time
-15) response variables can be scaled using a robust scaler, or not.
-Scaling not recommended for small datasets
+14) response variables can be scaled using a robust scaler, or not.
+Scaling not recommended for small datasets.
+Use `scale=True` in a config file to use
-16) now checks for estimating weights path in root and `res_folder` directory and, if present, uses it.
+15) now checks for estimating weights path in root and `res_folder` directory and, if present, uses it.
 This can be used to add batch size combinations sequentially, and also fixes OOM errors during the final prediction step of `sedinet_train.py`
+16) optionally, training imagery is now augmented if `DO_AUG=True` (in the defaults file).
+This doubles the training set, by augmenting each image (random horizontal shift, followed by a vertical flip)
+17) file names shorter (number of variables enumerated rather than each listed)

 --------------------------------------------------------------------------------